Let’s dispel a few myths..

 Some people will experience posture-related pain while others in similar situations will not.
 The causes of pain are more complex than posture alone.
 Are you stressed at work?
 Have you been at your desk too long?
 Are you staying fit and strong?
 Do you have a previous injury or some other physiological problem in that region.

 Your tissue health and strength helps determine how much activity or strain you can tolerate before your pain system rings the alarm bells to tell you it’s time to change what you’re doing.
 If you are healthy and fit and relaxed, you can tolerate most positions for a longer duration than someone with suffering chronic stress or a musculoskeletal injury.
 Your posture isn’t inherently bad, but it’ll hurt if you exceed your current tolerance for it.

 Is posture actually important?

-Sit completely relaxed in your chair, so relaxed that your shoulders and head slump forward.
-Now bring your attention to your chest and abdomen and try to take a slow, full breath…. as deep as you can without moving your spine.
+Sit completely relaxed in your chair; so relaxed that your shoulders and head slump forward.
+Now bring your attention to your chest and abdomen and try to take a slow, full breath without moving from the position you are in.

 Notice that it is impossible to take a full deep breath in this position.

 Now, without moving yet, imagine being able to take a full breath and now change your position to allow that to happen – so your lungs can fill right to the top.

 Notice that the only way you can breathe deeply is to lengthen all the way through your spine, but also that you don’t need to pull your shoulders back or tuck in your chin or arch your spine.
 Your neck and shoulders can stay relaxed and at ease.